kainth-amoldeep/TASSEL/README.md

 # TASSEL (Transcript Assembly using Short and Strand Emended Long reads)
 <img align="left" width="350" src="https://user-images.githubusercontent.com/66103719/196807655-e1bc74a1-cf67-47eb-ad26-90985af0fbae.png">
 TASSEL is a hybrid transcript assembly pipeline that merges transcriptome from short-read RNA-seq and long-read RNA-seq.
-The output is a merged transcritome file (gtf) which combines high depth of short-read sequencing with long-range information from long-read RNA-seq.
+The output is a merged transcriptome file (gtf) which combines high depth of short-read sequencing with long-range information from long-read RNA-seq.
 The unique feature about TASSEL is that it strands the otherwise unstranded long reads using inbuilt *SLURP* methodology and then use them for transcript assembly.

 ### Usage
 Create two directories - one that contains short-read fastq files and another that contains long-read fastq files that you want to merge.<br/>